Trinity Hospice, Blackpool

 Trinity Hospice is a purpose-built hospice on Low Moor Road (formerly Low Moor Lane) in Greenlands, Bispham, Blackpool, Lancashire, England.
 It is set in landscaped gardens and it has a central courtyard.
 It was opened in 1985 after several years of planning and fund raising led by Dr David Cooper.
 Built on a former horse paddock and marsh land and stream.
 It has grown from the original in-patient unit to include a day-patient unit, a children's unit, a study centre and a community care centre.

 All of the hospice's patient areas are on the ground floor.
-The Hospice includes two wards for the in-patient palliative care of 28 adults in three or four bedded bays and single rooms.
+The Hospice includes two wards for the in-patient palliative care of 12 patients in private rooms.
 It also includes Brian House which is a separate unit for the in-patient palliative care of five children in single rooms.
 There are also 24 day-patient places.